ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-#### Page and element visible trigger
+#### Page and element visibility trigger

-Use the page visible trigger (`"on": "visible"`) to fire a request when the page becomes visible.
+Use the page visibility trigger (`"on": "visible"`) to fire a request when the page becomes visible.
 The firing of this trigger can be configured using `visibilitySpec`.

 ```javascript
 "triggers": {